 Choose a safe spot.
 An ideal culturing spot should be relatively warm but not excessively so.
 Temperatures between 70° and 80°F are ideal (see below).
-The best fermenting spot for Kefir is out of direct sunlight.
+The best fermenting spot for kefir is out of direct sunlight.
 Indirect light or darkness is neither favorable nor problematic.
-Be sure the Kefir is not fermenting near any other cultured foods such as kefir, yogurt, sourdough, sauerkraut, etc. In addition, do not culture your Kefir near a garbage can.
-Cross contamination of stray yeasts and bacteria can be problematic for the Kefir Grains and any other fermented foods you are working with.
+Be sure the kefir is not fermenting near any other cultured foods such as kombucha, yogurt, sourdough, sauerkraut, etc. In addition, do not culture your kefir near a garbage can.
+Cross contamination of stray yeasts and bacteria can be problematic for the kefir grains and any other fermented foods you are working with.

-Allow the Kefir to ferment.
-Check the Kefir every 6-12 hours or so.
+Allow the kefir to ferment.
+Check the kefir every 6 to 12 hours or so.
 Unless it is particularly warm in your home, kefir normally takes at least 24 hours to form.
 The length of the fermentation period is dependent on ambient temperature.
-Ambient temperatures which are too hot or too cold can disrupt the process, too cold and the process slows down, too hot and fermentation proceeds too quickly and results in a less desirable flavor pattern.
-We recommend choosing a culturing spot with an ambient temperature between 70 and 80 degrees for ideal results.
+Ambient temperatures that are too hot or too cold can disrupt the process: too cold and the process slows down, too hot and fermentation proceeds too quickly and results in a less desirable flavor pattern.
+We recommend choosing a culturing spot with an ambient temperature between 70° and 80°F for ideal results.

 Remember: Faster fermentation isn’t necessarily better.
-Kefir which cultures too quickly can have negative effects on the digestive tract.
-In addition, slow and steady fermentation results in a more desirable taste profile.
+Slow and steady fermentation results in a more desirable taste profile.

 The primary sign that the process worked properly is that the milk will thicken and coagulate.
-Animal milk cultured with Kefir Grains will initially thicken, then coagulate, and then separate into curds and whey (solid portion with a clear liquid portion).
-Ideally, Kefir should only culture to the point where it thickens or coagulates.
+Dairy milk cultured with kefir grains will initially thicken, then coagulate, then separate into curds and whey (solid portion with a clear liquid portion).
+Ideally, kefir should only culture to the point where it thickens or coagulates.
 Which particular point is best depends on the taste profile you prefer.
 Some experimentation may be necessary to find the best point at which to stop the process.
-We do not recommend culturing the Kefir to the point it separates into curds and whey.
-While it is safe to consume (provided the kefir has not big sitting longer than 48 hours and it smells, looks, and tastes okay), the taste isn’t generally considered pleasant and the acidic level of the Kefir can be hard on the Kefir Grains.
-If you accidentally allow your Kefir to over culture, the Kefir can be used for cooking in place of milk in recipes.
+We do not recommend culturing the kefir to the point it separates into curds and whey.
+While it is safe to consume (provided the kefir has not been sitting longer than 48 hours and it smells, looks, and tastes okay), the taste isn’t generally considered pleasant and the acidic level of the kefir can be hard on the kefir grains.
+If you accidentally allow your kefir to over-culture, the kefir can be used for cooking in place of milk in recipes.
 Please note, alternative milks such as soy and coconut milk may not thicken significantly during the culturing process.

 Normal Variations vs. Signs of Problems